sgc87/IDD-Fa19-Lab2/README.md

  9) alarm clock: This Requires just a dial and the push down button to turn the set alarm on or off.
 10) that was easy buttom: May require an SD card for the sound file, but it's pretty straight forward and fun.

+Illustrations of Pre-Lab Ideas
 ![Illustrations of Pre-Lab Ideas](https://github.com/sgc87/IDD-Fa19-Lab2/blob/master/Pre-lab%20Sketches.jpg)

 ## Part A. Solder your LCD panel

+Image of pins soldered to the LCD
 ![Part A LCD Solder](https://github.com/sgc87/IDD-Fa19-Lab2/blob/master/LCD%20Solder.jpg)

 ## Part B. Writing to the LCD